etc-fstab/ansible-role-clock/README.md

 Role Name
 =========
 This is Ansible role for managing clock.
+It's chrony for Linux and ntp for Solaris.

-The clock/time is managed based on:
+The clock/time is managed based on (in this order):

-- Host conf.
+- Host based conf

-- Hosts group confg (if no host cfg).
+- Hosts group based conf

-- Ansible OS Family conf (if no host/group cfg).
+- Location

 Role Variables
 --------------